 14 May, 2019

-Writing unit test is no longer considered to be a waste of time.
+Writing unit tests is no longer considered to be a waste of time.
 When a programmer wants to add new functionality to our open-source test framework Kakunin, they have to write unit tests for it.
 Thanks to this, we are sure that the newly added functionality will not fail.
-But here’s a thing – unit tests require testing too.
+But here’s a thing – they require testing too.
 Luckily, we have a Hulk!
 And by that, I mean mutation testing.
 In this article, I’ll tell you all about mutation testing in software development and how they can help you with unit tests verification.

 How much do you trust your unit tests?

 The main task of unit tests is to check results such as limit values, alignment or expected values returned by the methods.
 You certainly don’t want to neglect that so you take the time to write your units and always check if they work.
 The tests have always been green, so it seems reasonable to answer the aforementioned question with:

 Unfortunately, it’s not always rainbows and unicorns.
 When your application is becoming bigger, the number of tests are also increasing.
 A hundred percent coverage of the code with tests doesn’t mean that the tests really “test” something.
 Believe it or not, but sometimes unit tests give “false positive” results.
 What if the question was asked by your client?
 Would you still be sure that you trust your unit tests A LOT?
 Luckily, there’s a method allowing you to feel more confident with this type of software testing.

 It sounds like something straight outta “Fallout” video game but mutation testing is a real deal.
 Now, the burning questions are: